Attack on the Pentagon

 “Zombies.
 Gentlemen, at times like these our capacity to retaliate must be and has to be massive, to deter all forms of aggression.”

 He turned to the large, wooden wall of the conference room, marked only with the seal of the Pentagon.
-Slamming his open palm onto the wooden wall, he retreated backwards as the wall spun on an axis, revealing a stockpile of military-grade weaponry on the other side.
+Slamming his open palm onto the wooden wall, he retreated backwards as the wall spun on an axis, revealing a stockpile of military-grade weaponry mounted to the wall on the other side.

 “Gentlemen, lock and load!”